 ASE G1 Maintenance & Lt.
 Repair Practice Test

 36. A technician is performing an A/C inspection.
-The fan is on high, but there is little airflow through the vents.
-Technician A says a clogged cabin air filter could cause this restricted flow.
+The fan is on high, but the vents have little airflow.
+Technician A says a clogged cabin air filter could be the cause.
 Technician B says there could be an open in the blower motor’s power circuit.
 Who is correct?

 • A. Technician A